marcelovani/drupal-recipes-autocomplete-vscode/README.md

 - Automatically generate composer.json for the Recipe
 - Support Default Content
 - Do not show autocomplete items that are already in the Recipe
-- Finish autocomplete for Actions and all child items
-- Fix autocomplete for items that are not directly below the parent, see getParentAttribute()
 - Add unit tests